 The Moral Foundations of Free Enterprise Reading Group

-The Gilliam Center for Free Enterprise and Ethical Leadership supports "The Moral Foundations of Free Enterprise" Reading Group.
+The Gilliam Center for Free Enterprise supports "The Moral Foundations of Free Enterprise" Reading Group.
 This reading group provides JMU students with a rigorous, in-depth look into ideas that have had a major influence on contemporary economic and political thought.
 By reading and studying these ideas, JMU students will have a better understanding of free enterprise, ethics and Americans' intellectual heritage.

 The Gilliam Center encourages any JMU student with 45 credits or fewer to apply at the beginning of each semester.
 Only twelve students are selected to participate.
 Selected students must have full attendance and satisfactory completion of assignments in order to receive a $500 scholarship.
 Students WILL NOT receive any academic credits.